 At that time, [the] Great King, although imprisoned, [his] mind’s eye [was] without obstructions.
 [From] afar seeing [the] World-Honoured [One, with his] head [and] face [he] paid homage.
 Naturally increasing [in] progress, accomplishing [as an] Anāgāmin.

-At that time, [the] World-Honoured [One] told Vaidehī, ‘[Do] you now know [this] or not?
-Amitā[bha] Buddha, from here [is] not far.
+At that time, [the] World-Honoured [One] told Vaidehī, ‘[Do] you now know [this or] not, [that] Amitā[bha] Buddha, from here [is] not far?
 You should [with] continual mindfulness, attentively contemplate that land, [and] those [with] pure karma accomplished.
 I [will] now for you extensively speak [with] all analogies, [to] likewise enable future lives’ all ordinary beings, those desiring [to] cultivate pure karma, [to] attain birth [in the] Western Land [Of] Ultimate Bliss.

 Those desiring birth [in] that land, should cultivate Three Blessings.
 First, [is to have] filial support [of their] fathers [and] mothers, attend [to their] teachers [and] seniors, [with] loving-kindness’ mind not kill, [and] cultivate [the] Ten Good Karmas.
 Second, [is to] accept [and] uphold [the] Threefold Refuge, [be] complete [with] all precepts, [and] not violate majestic conduct.
 Third, [is to] give rise [to the] Bodhi Mind, [have] profound faith [in] cause [and] effect, study [and] recite [the] Great Vehicle’s [sūtras, and] encourage progress [of] practitioners.
 Thus, these three matters, [are] named [as] “pure karma”.’

-[The] Buddha told Vaidehī, ‘[Do] you now know [this] or not?
-These three kinds [of] karmas precisely are, [in the] past, future [and] present, [the] three periods’ all Buddhas’ pure karma’s right causes.’
+[The] Buddha told Vaidehī, ‘[Do] you now know [this or] not, [that] these three kinds [of] karmas precisely are, [in the] past, future [and] present, [the] three periods’ all Buddhas’ pure karma’s right causes?’